 Of course, the top cloud computing companies aren’t the only options available when it comes to those looking to invest in cloud.
 There are plenty of companies offering a wide-range of cloud services that have a market cap of less than $500 million with plenty of room to grow for investor consideration, such as:

 - Cloud Security (OTCMKTS:CLDS): Cloud Security is developing its cloud security technology called MyComputerKey, which is a technology that provides secure multi-factor validation and authentication systems for cloud-based infrastructures and protects data accessed from secluded locations around the world.
-The company currently has a market cap of $17 million.

 - Sandvine (TSX:SVC): Sandvine provides intelligent network policy control solutions for fixed and mobile operators.
 More specifically, its Cloud Services Policy Controller allows for communications service providers to enable visibility, control and protection services.
-Sandvine has a market cap of $472.55 million.

 Invest in cloud: ETFs